thisdougb/thisdougb.github.io/_posts/2020-02-27-avant-garde-ceo-role.md

 We have developed a number of design innovations.
 Innovation requires freedom of thought and time, we want more of this.
-You will place great value in removing the daily-grind, to give us time to ponder.
+You will place great value on removing the daily-grind, to give us time to ponder.

 This isn’t suitable if Auric Goldfinger is a hero of yours.
 If you dream of running Shadaloo, then move right along.